nanolith/armv7-cortex-m-softfp-toolchain/README.md

 =======

 This script is hereby placed in the public domain.
-It may be used for any purchase.
+It may be used for any purpose.
 I provide no warranty for this script, nor do I take any responsibility for anything it may do.
 Use it at your own risk.
 I highly suggest reading the script so you understand what it does before you execute it.